Gautam123bot/ProjexPeers/README.md

 We welcome contributions to ProjexPeers!
 Feel free to open issues or submit pull requests to improve the project.

 ---
+#NOTE
+Ensure that you have set up a .env with secrets

 ## 👥 Contact